SunGod PaceBreakers Review

 - Advanced polarised filter for enhanced optical clarity and precision (optional).

 What stands out most of all is the size.
 They measure 138mm The total lens width is 138mm and the lens height is 49mm.
 The arm length is 125mm.
 It’s hard to put that into perspective so here they are compared to what I would consider to be a normal-sized pair of BLOC metal-framed sunglasses

 Here they are from the side and they really are both the same distance from the camera.

 Personally I would choose the smaller-framed sunglasses for ‘casual wear’ but, as we shall soon see, for sports’ usages the SUNGODs outperform regular sunglasses on a number of fronts.

 When you initially wear the glasses on a bright day you get the clarity you would probably get from similar sports lenses.
 It seems good to me.
 And, as with other polarized lenses, the clarity can be increased eg if looking at clouds.
 Similarly polarized lenses reduce light reflected off water – although I didn’t try out on a wet road on a sunny day I’d imagine they would be good there.

 RIDES & RUNS

-Overall the experience in workouts was great.
-I’ve had about 12 hours of workout usage so far and only one small complaint to add to lots of praise.
+Overall the experience in workouts whilst producing this SunGod Pacebreakers Review was great.
+I’ve had over 20 hours of workout usage so far and only one small complaint to add to lots of praise.
 The SUNGODs are promoted as sports-specific and, as a generalisation I would agree with that.